-Again the majority of the alleged acts took place while seeking work or at work for both notifications and inquiries.
+Again the majority of the alleged acts took place while seeking work or at work for both Notifications and inquiries.

-100% of the Notifications during this fiscal year were while working or seeking work.
+71% of the Notifications during this fiscal year were while working or seeking work, meanwhile 57% of the Notifications were while seeking services and goods.

-56% of inquiries were about discrimination while working or seeking work.
-Some examples of grounds not covered are employer-employee relations issues, conduct of the RCMP, conditions of territorial and federal incarceration institutions, and parental access to children.
-Disability ranked the highest in Inquiries but race ranked the highest in Notifications.
+61% of inquiries were about discrimination while working or seeking work.
+Some examples of grounds not covered are employeremployee relations issues, conduct of the RCMP, conditions of federal incarceration institutions, and parental access to children.